nurrizkiamalia/nurrizkiamalia/README.md

 - 👋 Hi, I’m @nurrizkiamalia
-- 👀 I’m interested in android apps and website development
+- 👀 I’m interested in web design and website development
-- 🌱 I’m currently learning intermediate android apps development
+- 🌱 I’m currently learning intermediate website development
-- 💞️ I’m looking to collaborate on mobile apps development
+- 💞️ I’m looking to collaborate on website apps development
-- 📫 How to reach me: twitter.com/amaliarznr
+- 📫 How to reach me: instagram.com/lia_is_amalia

 <!---
 nurrizkiamalia/nurrizkiamalia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.